...

 Many, if not most of these bloggers have gotten their "credentials" from an "institution" that takes their money and gives them an online version of a well-known textbook on the small animal clinical nutrition as well as their own written materials.
 It isn't clear if there's even an exam on the materials, and there is no organization accrediting this institution.
 I discovered this institute when I saw a dog blogger "certified" in "canine nutrition" promote the feeding of rabbit fur of all things to "clean out your dog's intestines like a pipe cleaner."
 So, I looked her up and the trail led to this very sketchy "institution."
 The qualifications of most of the "staff" are very questionable as well.

-The ONLY people who are qualified to talk about small animal nutrition are Board Certified Veterinary Nutritionists.® They are certified by the American College of Veterinary Internal Medicine (the same as Dr. Greg, except that he is certified in Small Animal Internal Medicine), but in the speciality of Nutrition.
-The AVCIM also certifies specialists in Oncology.
+The ONLY people who are qualified to talk about small animal nutrition are Board Certified Veterinary Nutritionists.® They are certified by the American College of Veterinary Internal Medicine, but in the speciality of Nutrition.
+The AVCIM also certifies specialists in Internal Medicine and Oncology.
 You can find a listing of qualified veterinary nutritionists at VetSpecialists.com.

 Peppermint Safety for Dogs: Understanding the Risks

-While peppermint is often associated with fresh breath and festive treats, it's essential to understand the potential dangers it may pose to our canine companions.
+While peppermint and other mints are often associated with fresh breath and festive treats, it's essential to understand the potential dangers it may pose to our canine companions.
 While essential oils are especially hazardous to cats, dogs can also develop symptoms according to the Pet Poison Helpline.

 Peppermint oil, in particular, contains high concentrations of menthol, which can cause gastrointestinal upset, skin irritation, and even more severe symptoms such as central nervous system depression or liver damage in dogs.
 Ingestion of large amounts of peppermint leaves or dried peppermint can also lead to similar issues due to the menthol content.
 That means that I need to get rid of the peppermint plant in my backyard.
 Even I learned something while researching this article! 😉